JohanVanslembrouck/corolib/README.md

 libevent was already installed on my Ubuntu installation, so I did not have to do anything.

-Set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file.
+Set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the libevent eaamples in examples/libevent.

+#### curl

+curl is by default installed on Ubuntu (and other Linux) distributions, so I did not have to do anything.

+Set the CURL_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the curl eaamples in examples/curl.

 ## Organization of corolib